ucsd-cse231-w21/chocopy-wasm-compiler/PROPOSAL.md

 	switch (expr.tag) {
 		case ‘comprehension’:
 			transformed = {a: expr.a, tag: ‘block’}
-			// Initialize the list variable
+			// Add a statement for initializing the list variable to the block
-			// Generate statement(s) for the for loop and store				// Store the list id in transformed return transformed
+			// Add statement(s) for the for loop (which appends to this list variable) to the block
+			// Store the list id in the transformed's expr field return transformed
 	}
 }